Magicloud/magicloud.github.com/_posts/2025-11-30-use-admission-control-to-ensure-ingress-security.markdown

 One thing to note, AdmissionControl webhook is required to be TLS securied.
 And the webhook is used within the cluster (directly via service).
 Hence I cannot use Ingress + TLS to fulfill the requirement.
 Since I have Step CA and Cert Manager running in my cluster, I need a way to automatically get cert from Cert Manager and install it to the webhook Pod.

 This is where [CSI-driver](https://cert-manager.io/docs/usage/csi-driver) comes to help.
 After installation, a few things worth noting.
 The webhook is accessed not by FQDN, so `csi.cert-manager.io/dns-names` should at least include `NAME.NAMESPACE.svc`.
 By default, Step cert expires in 24 hours, but CSI-driver uses a very long default value.
 Set `csi.cert-manager.io/duration` accordingly.
 And csi volume is mounted as root, and user/group read only.
-If the program is not running as root, Pod `spec.securityContext.fsGroup` should be set properly.
+If the program is not running as root, Pod `spec.template.spec.volumes.csi.volumeAttributes.csi.cert-manager.io/fs-group` should be set properly.

 Then setup the Admission Control.
 This is where it gets annoying.